Ryuuba/slaw/README.md

 The `opp_run` command provided with the OMNeT++ framework loads all configuration files, NED files and libraries needed to run a simulation.

 The following command launch the QT environment so that you can select some of the experiments preloaded in by Slaw++.
 Note that the command is executed on the simulations directory.
+In addition, we assume you install both the INET and OMNeT++ framework on your home directory.

 ```bash
 ~/slaw/simulations$ opp_run -l ../src/SLAW -l ../../inet4/src/INET -l CGAL -f omnetpp.ini -n .:../src:../../inet4/src/inet -u Qtenv